 There is no need for you to know how exactly the DAC works internally.
-However, you need to have sufficient appreciation of the serial interface to conduct this part of the experiment.
+However, you need to have sufficient appreciation of the serial interface in order to conduct this part of the experiment.
 Furthermore, don't worry if you don't fully understand the Verilog code in spi2dac.v.
-This will be explained in the Lab either before or after the practical session..
+This will be explained in a Lecture.